 Gerhard [sic] Gillig, a farmer, his wife Magdalena, and son Georg (3-weeks-old) arrived from Lübeck at the port of Oranienbaum on 10 August 1766.

-They are recorded on a list of Beauregard recruits attached to the 1767 census along with a note that they relocated to the colony of Wittmann in 1768.
+Ergarhart [sic] Gillig and his wife Magdalena are recorded on a list of Beauregard recruits (Household No. 133) attached to the 1767 census of the Volga German colonies along with a note that they settled in the colony of Wittmann in 1768.

-The 1767 census records that Erhart [sic] Gillig came from the German village of Schlüsselfeld [?] in the Bamberg region.
+The 1767 census records that Erhart [sic] Gillig came from the German village of Susselfar [Schlüsselfeld?] in the Bamberg region.